AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/using-ajo.md

     1. Set the **Schema**, **Fields**, and **Event id condition** to the same as above.
     1. Click **[!UICONTROL Save]** to save your event.

-With these two events configured, you can now build an abandoned cart journey.
+With these two events configured, you can now create a journey that sends an abandoned cart email.

 ### Step 4: Build a checkout journey

-????
-In this section, you will create an abandoned cart journey that sends an email after a specified amount of time has passed.
+In this section, you will create a journey that listens for the `commerce.checkouts` event then sends an abandoned cart email after a specified amount of time has passed.

-1. Go to Journeys from the left menu and click on Create Journey
+1. In Journey Optimizer, select **Journeys** under **JOURNEY MANAGEMENT**.
+1. Click **[!UICONTROL Create Journey]**.
-1. Set the name of your journey by prefixing it with your firstname_lastname checkout journey and click ok.
+1. Specify the name of your journey.
+1. Click **[!UICONTROL OK]** to save the journey.
-1. In the left rail under section **EVENTS**, search for the checkout event you previously created: `firstname_lastname_checkout` and drag and drop it on the canvas.
+1. In the left rail under the **EVENTS** section, search for the checkout event you previously created: `firstname_lastname_checkout` and drag and drop it on the canvas.

 >[!NOTE]
 >
->Double-clicking on the event automatically adds it to the canvas.
+>Double-clicking the event automatically adds it to the canvas.

 1. Search for the timeout event and add it to the canvas.
 1. Double-click the timeout event.